drameyjoshi/dsa/README.md

 * I start with the simplest functions.
 The first version of my logger is not at all a general purpose logging library but it suffices for my purpose.
 I may enhance it later if a need arises.
+* The first examples of my data structures will take integer data.
+I will generalise the implementations later.
+* I run <code>valgrind --tool=memcheck</code> to find memory leaks.